 · Information obtained when processing transactions, such as information about payment transactions

 We and our service providers may collect information about individuals that is publicly available, including by searching publicly accessible government lists of restricted or sanctioned persons (such as the Specially Designated Nationals And Blocked Persons List), public records databases (such as company registries and regulatory filings), and by searching media and the internet.
 We and or our third party verification providers may also collect information from private or commercially available sources, such as by requesting reports or information from credit reference and fraud prevention agencies, to the extent permitted under applicable law.

 Our service providers and business partners may collect this type of information over time and across third-party websites.
-This information is collected via various mechanisms, such as via cookies, web beacons, embedded scripts, through our mobile applications, and similar technologies.
+This information is collected via various mechanisms, such as via cookies, pixels, tags, web beacons, embedded scripts, through our mobile applications, and similar technologies.
 This type of information may also be collected when you read our HTML-enabled emails.
 Please refer to our Cookie Notice for more details.
 You can choose to disable cookies or to opt out of the use of your browsing behaviour for purposes of targeted advertising.
 For opt out instructions, please review the “Targeted online advertising” portion of the “Your Choices” section of this Privacy Notice.

 In limited circumstances and when permitted by law, we may request biometric data to confirm your identity, such as when we authenticate a payment using your fingerprint.
 In some circumstances, we may collect information that may reveal health or medical information, such as when we process transactions at health or medical facilities or pharmacies.
 In the context of processing employment applications, we may also request sensitive information, such as racial or ethnic origin or information about disability, where required or permitted by law of the country in which you are applying for employment.